gatkin/gatkin-personal-site/_posts/2019-08-01-pypi-deployments.md

 date: 2019-08-03 06:00:00 +0000
 thumb_img_path: ''
 content_img_path: ''
-excerpt: I have found setup for automating the process of releasing to PyPI using Azure Pipelines that makes the publishing a package to PyPI as simple as creating a new git tag.
+excerpt: I have found a setup for automating the process of releasing to PyPI using Azure Pipelines that makes publishing a package to PyPI as simple as creating a new git tag.

 ---

 Publishing Python packages to PyPI can sometimes be difficult.
-After publishing a few of my own Python packages to PyPI, I have found setup for automating the process of releasing to PyPI using Azure Pipelines that makes the publishing a package to PyPI as simple as creating a new git tag.
+After publishing a few of my own Python packages to PyPI, I have found a setup for automating the process of releasing to PyPI using Azure Pipelines that makes publishing a package to PyPI as simple as creating a new git tag.

 While this walkthrough uses Azure Pipelines, this setup can be modified to work on your CI provider of choice.

+An example repository which implements this setup can be found at [https://github.com/gatkin/automated-pypi-deploy-example](https://github.com/gatkin/automated-pypi-deploy-example).

 ## Project Setup